maitreverge/minishell_101/ressources/maitreverge/README.md

 The `dup2` function is a standard C function that duplicates a file descriptor to a specified file descriptor.

-- ***Function Description***:: `dup2` duplicates the file descriptor oldfd to newfd.
+- ***Function Description***: `dup2` duplicates the file descriptor oldfd to newfd.
 If `newfd` was previously open, it is silently closed before being reused.
 If `oldfd` is not a valid file descriptor, then the call fails, and `newfd` is not closed.
 It returns the new file descriptor on success, and -1 on error.

 - ***Prototype***: `int dup2(int oldfd, int newfd);`